ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy("History SAW demo", overlay=true, pyramiding=100, calc_on_order_fills=true)
     strategy.entry("LE", strategy.long)

-This code is calculated once per bar, on the close.
-But an additional calculation occurs as soon as an order is filled.
+This code is calculated once per bar on the close, but an additional calculation occurs as soon as an order is filled.
 That is why you can see 4 filled orders on every bar: 2 orders on open, 1 order on high and 1 order on low.
 This is backtesting.
 If it were at